-The literature also suggests that while initial training is necessary, it alone is insufficient to sustain improved health worker performance.
-For example, evidence from Uganda (24), Benin (25, 26)Brazil (27) Bangladesh (28) and from this project in Rwanda (29) has shown that routine, sustained, and frequent supportive supervision and clinical mentoring leads to improvements in fidelity to IMCI guidelines and in quality of care.
-This has also been demonstrated with respect to general primary care services in the Philippines (30) for sexually transmitted infections in India (31) and in many other settings, which suggests that any intervention to improve health worker performance and to strengthen quality of care, must focus both on building core skills and on sustaining gains through routine and supportive supervision and mentorship.
+The literature also suggests that while initial training is critical, it alone is insufficient to sustain improved health worker performance.
+For example, evidence from Uganda (24), Benin (25, 26), Brazil (27) Bangladesh (28) and from this project in Rwanda (29) has shown that routine, sustained, and frequent supportive supervision and mentoring leads to improvements in quality and fidelity to the WHO IMCI guidelines.
+This has also been demonstrated in general primary care services in the Philippines (30), for sexually transmitted infections in India (31) and a number of other settings, which suggests that interventions to improve health worker performance and to strengthen quality of care must focus both on building core skills and on sustaining gains through post-training supports.